 The median cost of a wedding is a much more useful number if you want to know what the average couple (see what I did there) is spending on their wedding.

 Household income is another good example of how the average can be deceiving.
-In 2016, the average household income was $73,298.
+In 2018, the average household income was $89,930.
 However, most households don’t have that kind of income.
-In fact, only 20.7% of households made that (or more) a year.
-The median annual household, $56,516, is a much more representative amount of the “average” household.
+The median annual household, $61,937%, is a much more representative amount of the “average” household (source).

 How do you calculate the median cost of a wedding?